matthodan/jekyll-asset-pipeline/README.md

 ## Templates

-When JAPR creates a bundle, it returns an HTML tag that points to the bundle.
+When Jekyll Asset Pipeline creates a bundle, it returns an HTML tag that points to the bundle.
 This tag is either a `link` tag for CSS or a `script` tag for JavaScript.
 Under most circumstances the default tags will suffice, but you may want to customize this output for special cases (e.g. if you want to add a CSS media attribute).

 In the following example, we will override the default CSS link tag by adding a custom template that produces a link tag with a `media` attribute.